 Gelb calls your top 10 questions Power Questions.
 If you ponder and reflect on them they have the power to change your life for the better (and also the power to shake you up a bit, so be careful!)

-Here is a great list of 10 Power Questions compiled by Brian Johnson (optimize.me), who is an author and thinker who I enjoy following and who also did this exercise:
+Here is a great list of 10 Power Questions compiled by Brian Johnson, creator of Philosopher’s Notes, after he did this exercise:

 - How can you use your strengths in greatest service to yourself, your family, your community, and the world?